Carl Reese (driver): Solo motorcycle "Cannonball" record from Los Angeles to New York City

 Reese held the record for fastest solo motorcycle from Los Angeles to New York City with a time of 38 hours and 49 minutes.
 He departed from Winnetka, CA on 28 August 2015 at 3:15 am and arrived in New York City the next day at 9:04 pm.
 Reese insisted on notaries at both the start and finish lines who verified his identification, engine number, odometer reading, and VIN.
 The motorcycle used was also tracked by third-party GPS tracking.
-His record was later beaten by Adam Frasca on April 10, 2019 with an east to west record time of 37 hours 7 minutes and again two weeks later by Calvin Cote with a west to east record time of 35 hours 6 minutes on April 21, 2019.
+His record was later beaten by Adam Frasca on April 10, 2019, with an east to west record time of 37 hours 7 minutes and again two weeks later by Calvin Cote with a west to east record time of 35 hours 6 minutes on April 21, 2019.

 Guinness World Record: Greatest Distance in 24 hours on a Motorcycle (solo)

-On February 26, 2017 Reese broke the Guinness Book of World Record for Greatest Distance in 24 hours on a Motorcycle (individual) on a track.
-Reese partnered with Continental AG to use the 8.5 mile closed track to set his latest world record.
+On February 26, 2017, Reese broke the Guinness Book of World Record for Greatest Distance in 24 hours on a Motorcycle (individual) on a track.
+Riding a BMW K1600, Reese partnered with Continental AG to use the 8.5 mile closed track to set his latest world record.
 Continental Tire Proving Grounds are located in Uvalde, Texas.

 Reese totaled 2116.5 miles in less than a 24-hour period.
 Breaking the existing Guinness record of 2023.5 miles held by Matthew McKelvey in 2014.